MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Availability Zones have a latency perimeter of less than two milliseconds between availability zones.
   - For workloads which are particularly 'chatty' across zones this latency can accumulate to form a non-trivial performance penalty, as well as incurring bandwidth charges for inter-zone data transfer.

-  - An active-active deployment across Microsoft Azure and other cloud providers can be considered to further mitigate reliance on global dependencies within a single cloud provider.
-A multi-cloud active-active deployment strategy introduces a significant amount of complexity where CI/CD is concerned, particularly given the significant difference in resource specifications and capabilities between cloud providers, which necessitates specialized deployment stamps for each cloud.
+  - An active-active deployment across Azure and other cloud providers can be considered to further mitigate reliance on global dependencies within a single cloud provider.
+A multi-cloud active-active deployment strategy introduces a significant amount of complexity where CI/CD is concerned, particularly given the significant difference in resource specifications and capabilities between cloud providers.
+This necessitates specialized deployment stamps for each cloud.

 ### Design recommendations